cloudmix-dev/workertown/www/docs/src/pages/docs/advanced-concepts/node-runtime.md

 const api = search();

-serve({
-  fetch: api.fetch,
-  port: 8080,
-  hostname: "api.local",
-});
+serve(api, { port: 3000, hostname: "api.local" });

+console.log("Server running at http://localhost:3000");
 ```

-The above will run a Node.js HTTP server on port `8080` and set the hostname to
+The above will run a Node.js HTTP server on port `3000` and set the hostname to
 `api.local`.

 {% callout type="warning" title="You'll need to set some options" %}